Note: The events in this article occurred a few years prior to the COVID-19 crisis.

 If what you’re doing doesn’t feel right, it probably isn’t.

-And that’s not a easy decision to come to and one that you shouldn’t take lightly either.
+And that’s not always an easy decision to come to and one that you shouldn’t take lightly either.
 It’s taken me a while to do this for things I truly don’t want to do because I often placed others before me, with a need to please them no matter the expense to myself, my time and my health.

 So don’t apologize for saying “no” when it’s in your best interests.
 You’ll often discover that this is the best way to take care of yourself.